Episcopal Church (United States): Membership

 In 1986, the Episcopal Church adopted a "revised definition of membership," counting only active baptized members; previously, the church counted all baptized members.
 As of 2023, the Episcopal Church had 1,547,779 active baptized members, of whom 1,394,769 were in the United States.

+According to a report by American Religious Identify Survey or ARIS/Barna in 2001, 3.5 million Americans self-identified as Episcopalians, highlighting "a gap between those who are affiliated with the church (on membership rolls), versus those who self-identify [as Episcopalians]".
+More recently, in 2025, Pew Research found that approximately 1 percent of 267 million U.S. adults, around 2.67 million people, self-identified as mainline Episcopalian/Anglican.

 Total average Sunday attendance (ASA) for 2018 was 962,529 (933,206 in the U.S. and 29,323 outside the U.S.), a decrease of 24.7% percent from 2008.
-In 2015, the church reported 2.2 million members and 1,917,182 active baptized members.
-In 2016, a data-based quantitative study for the Journal of Anglican Studies, and published by Cambridge University Press, reported that the Episcopal Church had 2,405,000 total baptized members, including inactive members, and 1,588,057 active members in the United States.

-According to a report by American Religious Identify Survey or ARIS/Barna in 2001, 3.5 million Americans self-identified as Episcopalians, highlighting "a gap between those who are affiliated with the church (on membership rolls), versus those who self-identify [as Episcopalians]".
-Church Pension Group also cited having 3.5 million adherents in 2002.
-In 2008, The New York Times reported that The Episcopal Church claimed 4 million total members.
-Also in 2008, ARIS counted 2,405,000 self-identified Episcopalians.
-More recently, in 2025, Pew Research found that approximately 1 percent of 260 million U.S. adults, around 2.6 million people, self-identified as mainline Episcopalian/Anglican.
+In 2024, reporting online attendance for the first time, in-person ASA was 413,034 with online ASA being 121,545; average weekly in-person attendance was 183,156 with online weekly attendance being 75,103.

 According to data collected in 2000, the District of Columbia, Rhode Island, Connecticut, and Virginia have the highest rates of adherents per capita, and states along the East Coast generally have a higher number of adherents per capita than in other parts of the country.
 New York was the state with the largest total number of adherents, over 200,000.
 In 2013, the Episcopal Diocese of Haiti was the largest single diocese, with 84,301 baptized members, which constitute slightly over half of the church's foreign membership.